Spring is here on Lake Erie, and with it comes the best boat buying window of the year.

 Our listings span the entire Lake Erie shoreline across Northeast Ohio.
 If you're based near one of our primary service areas, we know the local marinas, the seasonal storage options, and the launch conditions specific to your corner of the lake.

-Documentation, Registration & Title
+Documentation, Registration, and Title

 Ohio boat registration through the DNR is straightforward for most transactions.
 USCG documentation becomes relevant for vessels over 26 feet or those intended for commercial use or liveaboard situations.
-Either way, the title transfer process requires careful attention — a boat with an encumbered title (lien from a prior owner's loan) needs to be handled correctly to protect the buyer.
+Either way, the title transfer process requires careful attention.
+A boat with an encumbered title (lien from a prior owner's loan) needs to be handled correctly to protect the buyer.

 We've covered this in detail in two dedicated resources:

-Our title and registration service handles the paperwork on both sides of the transaction — buyers and sellers both benefit from having this done correctly the first time.
+Our title and registration service handles the paperwork on both sides of the transaction.
+Buyers and sellers both benefit from having this done correctly the first time.

 Ready to Get on the Water in 2026?